razvanelle/gitcrawler/Readme.md

 This app was built for test purposes, as it is obviously easier to use the `Git Hub REST API` to gather this data.

 # Design decisions
 I was debating over using proper html parsing (a library like lxml or even something more powerful like BeautifulSoup).
 This means that we have to store a full HTML page (about 100KB) and build a tree-like structure by doing XML-parsing.
-Searches are approx O(n log(n)) - not too bad for our case, but not great if we have to go through multiple pages of search results.
+Searches are approx O(log(n)), not bad for our case, but not great either if we have to go through multiple pages of search results.

+An idea was to do **partial HTML** parsing into a tree, but that adds some other complications, like making sure the HTML is valid, etc.

 For this particular case I think the requirements are satisfied by using regex matching.

-Also I wanted to optimize as much as possible for performance (both CPU and Memory).
+As I wanted to optimize as much as possible for performance (both CPU and Memory).
 After analyzing the HTML code of the GitHub pages, i found it was possible to use single line patterns.
-This allows us to do a "streaming" implementation, where the HTML is read line-by-line using an iterator and it can yeld matches to the consumer as soon as they are found.
+This allows us to do a **"streaming" implementation**, where the HTML is read line-by-line using an iterator and it can yeld matches to the consumer as soon as they are found.
 This means that "ideally" we don't need to keep more than one line in memory at a time (this varies because of HTTP buffers, etc).
-Also regex is quite fast (mostly linear).
+Also regex is quite fast (mostly linear complexity).

 Some other decision was to use `requests` library instead of `urllib`.
 I initially started with `urllib` since it's included by default, but I ran into problems with proxy operation.
 It is very slow and often fails, which doesn't happen using `requests`.